Single-Cell Deep Clustering Method Assisted by Exogenous Gene Information: A Novel Approach to Identifying Cell Types: Methods

-Figure 1 depicts the comprehensive workflow of the SCC-DGA model, which consists of two main modules.

-The first module is the dual-graph alignment module.
-This module processes the cell dataset and gene set in parallel to construct two separate graphs: the cell-to-cell graph and the gene-to-gene graph.
-To construct the cell-to-cell graph, a k-nearest neighbors (KNN) approach based on similarity measures is employed, and then a specific adjacency matrix is obtained.
-This adjacency matrix, along with the reduced cell matrix, is then fed into a graph attentional autoencoder, as shown in the figure.
-On the other hand, to construct the gene-to-gene graph, exogenous information is used.
+Figure \ref{fig2} depicts the comprehensive workflow of the scEGA model, which consists of two main modules.
+The first module is the dual-matrix alignment module.
+This module processes the cell dataset and gene set in parallel to construct two separate matrices: the reconstructed cell matrix and the reconstructed gene matrix.
+First, to construct the cell-to-cell graph, a k-nearest neighbors (KNN) approach based on similarity measures is employed, and then a specific adjacency matrix $\mathbf{A}$ is obtained.
+This adjacency matrix, along with the reduced cell matrix, is then fed into a graph attentional autoencoder, as shown in Figure \ref{fig2}.
+It outputs the reconstructed cell matrix.
+On the other hand, we also construct the gene-to-gene graph, using exogenous information.
 Specifically, the gene set is input into the online STRING website to generate a PPI network corresponding to the gene set.
-This network is then fed as the input of the node2vec algorithm to perform random walks and obtain the final graph.
+This network is then fed as the input of the node2vec algorithm to perform random walks and obtain the final reconstructed gene matrix.

 The second module of the model is the dual-supervised optimization module.
 This module benefits from two supervised mechanisms and relies on no external labels.
-Initially, the structures of the cell-to-cell graph and the gene-to-gene graph are obtained.
-Then, a self-supervised mechanism is used to constrain the stability of these two graphs during the embedding optimization process.
+Initially, the reconstructed matrices of the cell and the gene are obtained.
+Then, a self-supervised mechanism is used to constrain the stability of these two matrices during the embedding optimization process.
 Additionally, the shared bottleneck layer is optimized with an unsupervised mechanism to ensure that the embedding exhibits exceptional clustering performance.